JulianG/juliangaramendy.dev/content/blog/how-swr-works/index.md

 ```

 Note that we're not exporting the `cache` object directly anymore.
-In its place we have `getCache` and `setCache` functions.
-But more importantly, we also export `subscribe` and `unsubscribe` functions.
-These are for our components to subscribe to changes even if they were not initiated by them.
+In its place we have the `getCache` and `setCache` functions.
+But more importantly, we also export the `subscribe` and `unsubscribe` functions.
+These are for our components to subscribe to changes even if those were not initiated by them.

 Let's update our custom hook to use these functions.
 First: